 More Christmas decor ideas:

-- The best Christmas wreaths for 2020
+- The best Christmas wreaths

 If you’ve got an image of your dream tree in mind, you’re also much more likely to be able to bring that vision to life with a fake tree (check out our guide on how to style your tree like a professional).

 Whether you’re after something flocked, pre-lit, budget or hyper-realistic, it’s guaranteed that there’s a tree out there to suit your style.

 So if, this year, you’ve decided to ditch the those pesky needles in favour of something a little more low maintenance, we’ve rounded-up the best artificial Christmas trees on the market.
 Read on to discover our favourites!

 And if you’re looking for something a little smaller, check out our pick of the best mini Christmas trees.

 Where to buy the best artificial Christmas trees for 2021

 John Lewis & Partners Festive Fir Unlit Christmas Tree

 The John Lewis name is synonymous with quality, but that means their offerings are not always the most budget-friendly.
 Their festive fir changes all that – 6ft tall and impressively bushy, at £49 we reckon it’s a steal.